douggal/advent-of-code-2023/README.md

 #### Day 1
 - [Regex101](https://regex101.com/)
-- Could not figure out how to use Scala's string filter method with regex.
-Discovered later a map and toVector is needed to convert each char in the input to a string and turn the sequence into a Vector before using filter w/regex.
+- I planned to simply filter each string for digits, but I could not figure out how to use Scala's string filter method with regex.
+(I discovered later a map and toVector is needed to convert each char in the input to a string and turn the sequence into a Vector before using filter w/regex.)
 - This was fortunate.
-In switching a pattern matcher with capture groups it set me up for success in part 2.
+In switching to a pattern matcher with a vector of captured groups it set me up for success in part 2.

 ```text
 Part 1:  What is the sum of all of the calibration values?
 54159